Buchimi/scan-back/readme.md

 React Native and Expo powers the mobile application Flask is used as our API driver.
 Mongodb is our database infrastructure.
-Optical Character Recognition with EdenAI API and OpenCV to dewarp and process images of receiptss
+Optical Character Recognition with EdenAI API and OpenCV to dewarp and process images of receipts We used Selenium for web scraping

 ## Where we go from here
 - We could automate the process of getting a cashback from Walmart or other large retailers by exposing our API to their software